vladmaraev/furhat-tutorials/audiofeed-demo/README.md

 ## How to use

 1. Enable the audio feed on your robot (Settings/External_Feeds in the web interface)
-2. Set the IP of your robot or machine in the main.kt file (your device need to be on the same network)
+2. Comment out / uncomment the parts that you want to try in the main.kt file
-3. Comment out / uncomment the parts that you want to try in the main.kt file
+3. Run: `./gradlew run`
-4. Enjoy :D
+4. Press any key to stop.